- How to use Google Flights

 Another top choice is the

-What makes this card stand out are the changes coming on August 1, 2019.
-The biggest one being no foreign exchange fees.
-If you use this card to pay for flights in a foregn currency, you’ll save yourself the usual 2.5% charge other credit cards will make you pay.
+What makes this card stand out are the lack of foreign exchange fees.
+If you use this card to pay for flights in a foreign currency, you’ll save yourself the usual 2.5% charge other credit cards will make you pay.

-And like the Cobalt Card, it also earn lots of points for your purchases (all earn rates shown are effective August 1, 2019):
+And like the Cobalt Card, it’ll also earn lots of points for your purchases:

 - 5 points per $1 spent on restaurants, groceries and entertainment,

 - 3 points per $1 spent on gas, transit and select streaming services, and

 - 1 point per 1 on all other purchases.